 After the exhibition, Kat took us to see her workroom and all machines they use for their projects.
 It was exactly as I imagined it - snarls of thread and scraps of fabric here and there, pictures on walls and mannequins of various sizes dotted around the room.
 There was every kind on machine you could possibly think of when it came to fabric technology, from the massive knitting machine with lots of arms to one that made buttonholes and even one that knitted gloves!

+I think it will definitely help to have a couturier in the family.
 I came away with my head full of colours and lots of sewing ideas for the upcoming summer.

 No comments: